Settings and LoggedQuantity

 • X_center

-clearly has double redundancy.
+clearly has redundant information.
 If X_stop is increased by the user, then both X_range and X_center should update.
 The reverse is also true; if the X_range changes, then X_start and X_stop are updated.
 This circular quality of interdependence would result in infinite recursion, with each setting updating the others.

 To break this recursion, subclass ScopeFoundry.logged_quantity.lq_circular_network.LQCircularNetwork and use the method update_values_synchronously in your listener methods.